fluent/fluentd-docs-gitbook/plugins/input/forward.md

 ### Multi-process Environment

-If you use this plugin under multi-process environment, port will be shared.
+If you use this plugin under the multi-process environment, the port will be shared.

 ```